 When is Detective Pikachu coming out?

-The Pokémon movie is out in most countries - including the US and UK - from 10 May 2019.
+The Pokémon movie is now out in most countries - including the US and UK.
 Check out the rest of the year's movie release calendar to find out what else is on the way.

 If you go during opening weekend, you'll even be able to get your hands on a limited edition trading card for the film, which should be all the encouragement some fans need to book into the first available screening.